AdvancedAlgorithms-ut/AdvancedAlgorithms-ut.github.io/README.md

   - Add more flexibility to lecture's links

 # Demo
-Checkout for a working demo at [kazemnejad.github.io/jekyll-course-website-template/](https://kazemnejad.github.io/jekyll-course-website-template/).
+jekyll-course-website-template/).
 You may also want to see this real-world example at [iust-deep-learning.github.io/972](https://iust-deep-learning.github.io/972/) or [iust-courses.github.io/ai97/](https://iust-courses.github.io/ai97/) (Please note the last two examples are using the older version).

 # Some Screenshots
 <p float="left">